Wirecloud/agile-dashboards/github-harvester-operator/README.md

 ## Settings

-- `Username`: The Github username of the repository owner.
+- `Repository owner username`: The Github username of the repository owner.
 - `Repository name`: The name of the target repository.
-- `OAuth2 token`: The token to authenticate on the Github repository.
+- `OAuth2 token`: The token to authenticate on Github.
+This is the primary way of authentication.
+- `Github login username`: Your Github user to use Basic authentication.
+- `Github login password`: Your Github password to use Basic authentication.

 ## Wiring